-- For herbaceous plants, if possible, send entire plant(s).
+For herbaceous plants, if possible, send entire plant(s).
 Include as much of the root system as possible.
 To preserve root integrity, dig (rather than pull) symptomatic plants from the ground.
 Wrap roots in plastic (left photo).
 Wrap the plant(s) in dry newspaper and place in plastic (right photo).
 Prices vary (usually $50- $65).
 Call or email if you have questions.

-- For spruce and fir, look for bud-scars (see arrows in photos) to help ensure that at least 3 year's growth (see yellow brackets in the left photo) is included in the sample.
+For spruce and fir, look for bud-scars (see arrows in photos) to help ensure that at least 3 year's growth (see yellow brackets in the left photo) is included in the sample.
 Some diseases are not present on the newest growth, so it's important to include older growth.
 Wrap in dry newspaper and then in plastic for shipping.
 Most problems of spruce and other conifers can be diagnosed with routine tests, so the fee is $50.

-- For tree wilt tests (such as Oak Wilt and Dutch Elm Disease), collect your sample from actively wilting branches.
+For Verticillium Wilt or Dutch Elm Disease testing (wood culture $65), collect your sample from actively wilting branches.
 If possible, include at least 5 branches.
 Branches with about a 1/2-inch to 1-inch diameter are a nice size for testing, but it is more important that the branches are from actively wilting areas on the tree.
 Wrap sample in plastic to retain moisture.
 Keep cool until submitted.

-- For virus testing, collect symptomatic leaves, stems, or entire plants.
-Wrap in aluminum foil or plastic.
+For virus testing, collect symptomatic leaves, stems, or entire plants.
+Wrap in aluminum foil.
 It is very important that these samples do not dry out during shipment.
 Do not add extra water to the bags.
 Prices vary from $50- $100+.
 As of September 2021, some tests (TEM / ISEM) are currently unavailable.
 Call or email if you have questions.

-- Nematode analysis requires that nematodes remain alive.
+Nematode analysis requires that nematodes remain alive.
 Therefore, it is important that soil for nematode testing is not exposed to high temperature and/or desiccation.
-Ship soil in study plastic bags to retain moisture.
-Specific guidelines for sample collection are available on request.

 Plant Disease Clinic